Luxury Apartment near London / Wimbledon

 Availability Your dates are available

-SELF CONTAINED - STUDIO - WITH PARKING - CLOSE TO STATION -
+SELF CONTAINED - ONE BEDROOM - WITH PARKING - CLOSE TO STATION - on a quiet residential street.

-- 2 stops to WIMBLEDON (Tennis) & Kinston Kingston upon Thames
+- 2 Stops to WIMBLEDON (Tennis) & Kingston upon Thames.

-It also includes a SOFA and small DINING TABLE with two chairs, Flat-Screen TV & Free Wi-Fi Connection.
+-It also includes a small DINING TABLE with two chairs, Desk Area, Flat-Screen TV & Free Wi-Fi Connection.

-We are very pleased to help with any information and advice needed to ensure your time with us is an enjoyable experience.
+We are very pleased to help with any information and advice needed to ensure your time with us is enjoyable.

-Local amenities in New Malden include a variety of shops, bars & restaurants, a library, local park with tennis court and leisure centre with gym & swimming pool.The pleasant open spaces of Richmond Park are also nearby.
+Local amenities include a variety of shops, bars & restaurants, a library, local park with tennis court and leisure centre with gym & swimming pool.The pleasant open spaces of Richmond Park are also nearby for walks, cycling and horse riding.

 The train station is a short walk with a direct link into London Waterloo and the South Bank area.

-Here you will find The London Eye, The London Aquarium, access to River Boats Cruises and a lovely walk along the river to
+Here you will find The London Eye, The London Aquarium, River Boats Cruises and a lovely river walk along to The Tate Modern and Shakespeare's Globe Theatre with many other points of interest to see along the way.

-From Waterloo there are easy underground connections to all other areas of interest around London.
+From Waterloo there are easy underground connections to all other areas of London.

 |Nearest beach||Brighton / Littlehampton 84 km|